UnitTestBot/jacodb/README.md

 `JcClasspath` represents independent snapshot of classes and can't be modified since created.
-Removing or modifying library files will not affect `JcClasspath` instance structure. `JcClasspath#close` method will release all snapshots and will clean up persistent store in case of some libraries are outdated.
+Removing or modifying library files will not affect `JcClasspath` instance structure. `JcClasspath#close` method will release all snapshots and will clean up persistence in case if some libraries are outdated.

 ```kotlin
     val database = jcdb {